-Pursuant to sponsored search contracts, which are normally for relatively low dollar amounts and are with small and medium size enterprises.
-Sponsored search services mainly include priority placements in our search directory, listing in our classified advertisements section and display of text-based links to the websites of our advertisers.
+Pursuant to sponsored search contracts, which are normally for relatively low dollar amounts and are with small and medium size enterprises, sponsored search services mainly include priority placements in our search directory, listing in our classified advertisements section and pay-for-click services of displaying the text-based links to the websites of our advertisers.
 We normally provide the priority placements services and listing in our classified advertisements section for a fixed fee over a period.
 Revenues of these services are normally recognized on a straight line basis over the service period of the contracts.
-Display of text-based links to our advertisers' websites is charged on a cost per click basis, so that an advertiser pays us only when a user clicks on the displayed link.
+Pay-for-click services of displaying the text-based links to our advertisers' websites is charged on a cost per click basis, so that an advertiser pays us only when a user clicks on the displayed link.
 The priority of the display of text-based links is based on the bidding price of different advertisers.
-Revenues of the text-based links services are recognized as the users click on the links.
-Material differences could result in the amount and timing of our revenue for any period if management made different judgments or utilized different estimates.
+Revenues of the pay-for-click services are recognized as the users click on the links.

+Material differences could result in the amount and timing of our advertising revenue for any period if management made different judgments or utilized different estimates.

-Non-advertising revenues include revenue principally from wireless, e-commerce and game services and sales of software.
+Non-advertising revenues include revenue principally from wireless, e-commerce and game services.